 If you're looking for a card that offers cash back on everyday purchases, and even bonuses on special categories like dining or entertainment, you're in luck.
 There is an exciting variety of cards to choose from.
 Here are some of the top options to consider right now.

-- Blue Cash Everyday® Card from American Express: When you apply through Experian CreditMatch™ and are approved by the issuer, this card can earn you 20% back on Amazon.com purchases on the Card in the first 6 months of Card membership, up to $150 back.
-Plus, earn $100 back after you spend $2,000 in purchases on your new Card within the first 6 months of card membership.
+- Blue Cash Everyday® Card from American Express: With this card, you'll earn 200 back after you spend $2,000 in purchases on your new Card within the first 6 months of card membership.
 You will receive cash back in the form of statement credits.
 This card earns 3% cash back at U.S. supermarkets on up to $6,000 in purchases per calendar year (then 1%), 2% cash back at U.S. gas stations and select U.S. department stores, then 1% back on other purchases.
-The card has no annual fee, and offers a 0% intro APR on purchases for 15 months from the date of account opening, then a variable rate of 13.99% to 23.99%.
-Terms apply.
+The card has no annual fee, and offers a 0% intro APR on purchases for 15 months from the date of account opening, then a variable rate of 14.74% to 24.74%.
+Terms apply, see rates and fees.

 How Do Cash Back Credit Cards Work?